The Statistical Face of a Region under Monsoon Rainfall in Eastern India: Non-parametric Modelling

-The third MV, shown in the top right panel, is similar to the second MV, except that the axes of contrasting elongations and contractions are rotated by about $45^\circ$.
+The third MV (panel marked as Mode 3) is similar to the second MV, except that the axes of contrasting elongations and contractions are rotated by about $45^\circ$.
 The amount of departure from the median function is comparable to the typical departure observed in the case of the second MV.

-The fourth MV, shown in the left panel of the middle row, shows departures from the median function that are confined mostly to North and South directions.
+The fourth MV (panel marked as Mode 4) shows departures from the median function that are confined mostly to North and South directions.
 When $\alpha=1$, there is about 25\% elongation in North and about 15\% contraction in South.
 The pattern reverses when $\alpha=-1$.
 Thus, the fourth MV indicates whether the region under rainfall is pointed towards North or South.
 Overall, this feature is rather subdued in comparison to the cases of the first three MVs.

-The fifth MV, shown in the second panel in middle row, is similar to the fourth MV, except that the contrasting elongations and contractions are in East and West directions.
+The fifth MV (panel marked as Mode 5) is similar to the fourth MV, except that the contrasting elongations and contractions are in East and West directions.
 The amount of departure from the median function is also comparable to the departure observed in the case of the fourth MV.

-The sixth MV, shown in the right panel of the middle row, features elongations in three directions that are about 120$^\circ$ apart, and contractions in between.
-When $\alpha=1$, one of the directions of elongation is East.
-The amount of departure from the median function is slightly less than that observed in the corresponding cases of the fourth and the fifth MVs.

-The seventh MV, shown in the bottom left panel, is similar to the sixth MV, except that the contrasting elongations and contractions are in different directions.
-When $\alpha=1$, one of the directions of elongation is North.
-The amount of departure from the median function is similar to the typical departure observed in the case of the sixth MV.

-The eighth MV, shown in the bottom middle panel, features elongation in four directions that are about 90$^\circ$ apart and contraction in between.
-The departure from the median function is comparable to the sixth and seventh MVs.

-The ninth MV, shown in the bottom right panel, is similar to the eighth MV, except that the contrasting elongations and contractions are in different directions.
-The departure from the median function is also similar to the typical departure observed in the cases of sixth, seventh and eighth MVs.
+The sixth, seventh, eighth and ninth MVs, shown in the bottom panels, have similar interpretations.

 In Figure \ref{yr}, we plot the principal component (PC) functions corresponding to the years 2002-2012 estimated by using proposed version of FPCA based on data of different years.
 Each panel corresponds to a single PC function, while each curve in a single plot represents a particular year (2002 to 2012).
 It is found that (i) the first PC function is approximately a constant, (ii) the fourth and the fifth PC functions constitute an orthogonal pair of approximately sinusoidal functions with period $2\pi$ (fundamental or lowest frequency), (iii) the second and the third PC functions constitute an orthogonal pair of approximately sinusoidal functions with period $\pi$ (first harmonic), (iv) the sixth and the seventh PC functions constitute an orthogonal pair of approximately sinusoidal functions with period $2\pi/3$ (second harmonic), (v) the eighth and the ninth PC functions constitute an orthogonal pair of approximately sinusoidal functions with period $2\pi/4$ (third harmonic).